dmbarbour/glas/docs/GlasCLI.md

     # install
     sudo mv ~/.glas/tmp/glas /usr/bin/glas

-Of course, we should abstract over the install paths and such.
-Also, early bootstrap might output to C or LLVM or something that must be further compiled instead of directly to executable format.
+Of course, we should abstract over paths.
+And the above assumes we directly generate an executable format, which is my long-term goal.
+Early forms of bootstrap could be adjusted to instead generate LLVM or similar to be further compiled instead of directly to executable format.
+Perhaps: